Welcome to the World's Most Challenging Jigsaw Puzzle:

 Most platers start with the right 3 columns of the left pane of Plate 3, as these stamps are very fully explained in Chase's book and easily identified with their extra frame lines and missing inner lines.
 Illustrations and very detailed descriptions of all 30 positions are in Chase.
 After this, the easiest and most available stamps to plate are Plate 1L.
 Stamps from this plate are fairly easy to identify due to the distinctive recutting of the top of the UR diamond block.
 There are lots of shifted transfers on this plate along with distinctive recuts and combinations of recuts of the lines in the UL, LL, and LR triangles and left and right inner lines.
 Plates 1L, 2L and 3 have the most available stamps (with 17%, 23.5% and 21.5% of total stamps produced), so are often the most plated.
 Plate 4, with 10.4% of total stamps produced, is the next most numerous and has the advantage of readily determinable plating characteristics; however, determining which position on Plate 4 is the right one for your stamp can be quite difficult.

-This study includes one of four currently existing complete platings of the 3¢ U.S. Imperforate Stamp of 1851-1857.
-Each of the 2,600 plated stamps are presented in color images of various resolutions.
+This study presents one of the very few existing complete platings of the 3¢ U.S. Imperforate Stamp of 1851-1857.
+Its 2,600 plated stamps are presented in color images at various resolutions.
 You can easily drill down to an individual stamp page, which includes the color stamp image, an image of the Chase plated stamp, and plating characteristics.
 Stamp positions within a plate are numbered first by stamp position "1" to "100," then by pane "L" or "R," and, then by "Plate."
 For example, the fourth stamp of the sixth row of the right pane of Plate 1 Early is 54R1E.
 Below is an example of Plate 1E:

 Identifying the Plates: